we-commit/in-dex-explorer/README.md

 We use sibil list to import some public / verified users from https://raw.githubusercontent.com/Uniswap/sybil-list/master/verified.json.

 _We are looking for a way to import more whales addresses from other sources._

+## Backend....

+There are some usefull things trojan does in the backend... hope you can discover them but just to start i can post the first one.

+- Tokens. after the app start runing, listening all the swap trades, some times they got new tokens related, and we dont have the token data, so we go and get the token information from the network and we add it to our database, you can realize that this happends usually when a new token its created in the network (recetly added or deployed on main net) so you can actually be aware of all new tokens beign swapped in uniswap and get an opportunity to jump in a good project ... =)

+- In a similar way for every tx , trojan inspect the addresses related , from, receiver, to, etc, and tag them if they are knows, so you can actually be aware to, for example, when a whale wake up ...

+- etc .....

 # Running.